 The soil’s pH level should be between 6.0 and 6.8.
 Tomatoes grow best in slightly acidic soil.

 Before germination, you also need to maintain your soil’s moisture but don’t overwater and make it too soggy.
 Water your soil moderately as soon as you notice seedlings breaking through.

-With Beefsteaks, much like other varieties of tomatoes, you want to plant in soil that’s well-drained and rich in organic matter.
+With beefsteaks, much like other varieties of tomatoes, you want to plant in soil that’s well-drained and rich in organic matter.
 You can use clays and fertile loams in your soil to produce better tomato yields.
-However, lighter soils that will drain and heat up faster are the way to go if you want to harvest faster.
+However, lighter soils that drain and heat up faster are the way to go if you want to harvest faster.

 Having the best soil is by far the most critical element.
 Once the first flowers bloom, you should side-fertilize using an even mixture (10-10-10).
 You should also use compost tea or compost.